SuperDARNCanada/borealis/docs/source/dsp_chain_in_detail.rst

 Borealis applies digital filters using linear convolution.
 This process involves multiplying the input signal sequence by a reversed and shifted filter sequence.
 Each output of the linear convolution corresponds to a unique shift of the filter sequence.
-For an input signal of length :math:`N` and filter of length :math:`M`, the output will be of length :math:`N+M-1`, as for the first and last few output samples the filter is "hanging off" the input sequence and only a partial overlap of the sequences contributes to the output.
+For an input signal of length :math:`\color{lightgray}N` and filter of length :math:`\color{lightgray}M`, the output will be of length
+:math:`\color{lightgray}N+M-1`, as for the first and last few output samples the filter is "hanging off" the input sequence and only a partial overlap of the sequences contributes to the output.
 These "hanging off" output samples are discarded by Borealis, as they have an artifically small magnitude due to fewer samples contributing to them.
-As a result, only :math:`N-M+1` output samples are computed.
+As a result, only :math:`\color{lightgray}N-M+1` output samples are computed.

 Filtering Stages